slaclab/sdf-docs/data-and-storage.md

   - FACET accelerator: `/sdf/data/facet/accel/`
   - CryoEM: `/sdf/data/cryoem/<YYYYMM>/<experiment>`

-* `/sdf/scratch/<facility>/…`: 3 months retention on a best effort basis (actual retention can be shorter or longer depending on actual usage.
+* `/sdf/scratch/<facility>/…`: For short-term, temporary group files.
+3 months retention on a best effort basis (actual retention can be shorter or longer depending on actual usage.
+NOTE: as of July 2024, the auto-purge policy is not in effect.)

+* `/sdf/scratch/users/<u>/<username> or ${SCRATCH}`: For short-term, temporary user files.
+1 month retention on a best effort basis (actual retention can be shorter or longer depending on actual usage.
 NOTE: as of July 2024, the auto-purge policy is not in effect.)

 ?> Access to AFS, GPFS, and SDF Lustre from S3DF is described in this [reference section on legacy file systems](reference.md#legacyfs).